pranavl/ARBaseLib/README.md

 ```

 ##API Reference
-The original library can be found at http://artoolkit.org/ with the [original documentation](http://artoolkit.org/documentation/).
+The ARToolKit library can be found at http://artoolkit.org/ with the [original documentation](http://artoolkit.org/documentation/).

-All code in this library is documented in `Javadoc` format.
+All code added to this library is documented in `Javadoc` format.

 ##Contributors
 This project was made possible with support from Dr. Peter Kazanzides and Dr. Sungmin Kim